 Media Owners may not provide a reason for why they did not approve your ad; however, you can get in contact with the CAASie team to find out possible reasons.
-If the Media Owner has notified us of any concerns, we will pass the information on to you via the email associated to your account.
-You may not communicate directly with the Media Owner about artwork approvals.
+If the Media Owner has notified us of any concerns, we will pass the information on to you, but you may not communicate directly with the Media Owner about artwork approvals.

 The Media Owners are not required to explain why they do not approve your ad, and their decision cannot be appealed.

 The following prohibited content applies to all CAASie advertisements, however greater restrictions may apply according to the laws, cultural expectations, religions, and advertising policies of each region/location/country.
 It is important to remember who you are advertising to.

 Ads must not constitute, facilitate, or promote illegal products, services, or activities.
 Ads targeted to minors must not promote products, services or content that are inappropriate, illegal, unsafe, or that exploit, mislead or exert undue pressure on the age groups targeted.

 Ads must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, colour, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.